 - 2. What is the settlement process in a dog bite case?

 - 3. What are factors that determine how much my case is worth?

 - 4. How can I maximize the dollar amount of the settlement?

 - 5. How long does it take to get money from a dog bite?

 1. What is a settlement in a dog bite case?

 In a dog bite case, a settlement is an agreed-upon resolution.
-The dog’s owner or, more often, their homeowner’s insurance policy will pay compensation to the victim for their damages.
-The victim, in return, agrees to drop their case against the owner of the dog.
+The dog’s owner or, more often, their homeowner’s insurance policy will pay compensation to you for your damages.
+You, in return, agree to drop your case against the owner of the dog.

-The compensation that the victim receives is supposed to make them whole, again.
+The compensation that you receive is supposed to make you whole, again.
 It reflects an estimate of the damages that you could have recovered, had you taken the case to trial.
-It covers the victim’s losses from the incident, including their:
+It covers your losses from the incident, including your:

 - Past medical bills and those that are reasonably anticipated in the future,